typpo/quickchart-docs/documentation/integrations/airtable.md

 In order for QuickChart to pull in your chart data, you'll need to provide a _Personal Access Token_.

-The generate an access token, go to [https://airtable.com/create/tokens](https://airtable.com/create/tokens).
+To generate an access token, go to [https://airtable.com/create/tokens](https://airtable.com/create/tokens).

+Give it the following scopes:
+- `data.records:read` - See the data in records
+- `schema.bases:read` - See the structure of a base

+Then, grant it access to whichever bases you want to use data from.
+Or, grant access to all workspaces.

 <Image maxWidth={800} caption="Create an Airtable personal access token" src={ApiKeyImage} />